 How House of Neighborly Service impacts San Antonio's shared Community Vision

-For over one hundred years the House of Neighborly Service’s purpose has never wavered: do good in the community.
-As a community support center rooted in San Antonio’s Westside, children through seniors are served by several programs: Kid’s Place Child Development and Treatment Center, Family Support, Senior Health, and Food Security.
-Kid’s Place is an evidence-based, early intervention program for lifelong success that works with children ages eighteen-months to five years.
-Family Support encourages healthy homes through holistic care such as home- based parenting education, case management, and meeting basic needs through their collaborators: SA Food Bank, Texas Diaper Bank, and Assistance League of SA.
-Finally, the Senior Health Program provides free lunch, hosts meaningful activities, and creates an intergenerational space, bringing seniors and Kid Place students together for fun, community-building.
-House of Neighborly Service’s impact includes more than 500 hours of early intervention therapy, 25,000 meals, 300 hours of fitness and socialization, and 15,000 diapers for families in need.
+For over one hundred years the House of Neighborly Service's purpose has never wavered: do good in the community.
+As a community support center rooted in San Antonio's Westside, children through seniors are served through four focus areas: Child Development, Food Security, Senior Health and Family Support with several programs under each focus area.
+Kid's Place is a child development center that works with children ages fourteen-months to five years that helps facilitate lifelong success.
+Out of school time program, Peace Pals, enrolls children from Kinder through 8th grade.
+Family Support encourages healthy homes through holistic care with case management and meeting basic needs through their collaborators: SA Food Bank, Texas Diaper Bank, and Assistance League of SA.
+Finally, the Senior Health Program provides free lunch, hosts meaningful activities, and creates an intergenerational space, bringing seniors and Kids Place students together for fun, community-building.
+House of Neighborly Service's impact includes more than 500 hours of early intervention therapy, 25,000 meals, 300 hours of fitness and socialization, and 15,000 diapers for families in need.